 What is the S in ESG?

 Social factors might be concerned with how companies respect employees and people in the wider community.
-Relevant factors include workplace diversity, labour practices, working conditions, and work health and safety.
+Relevant factors include workplace diversity, labour practices, working conditions, and workplace health and safety.

 What is the G in ESG?